michalc/sqlite-s3-query/README.md

 All queries using the same instance of the context will query the same version of the database object in S3.
 This means that a context is roughly equivalent to a REPEATABLE READ transaction, and queries should complete succesfully even if the database is replaced concurrently by another S3 client.
 Versioning _must_ be enabled on the S3 bucket.

 SQL statements that write to the database are not supported.
+If you're looking for a way to write to a SQLite database in S3, try [sqlite-s3vfs](https://github.com/uktrade/sqlite-s3vfs).

 Inspired by [phiresky's sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), and [dacort's Stack Overflow answer](https://stackoverflow.com/a/59434097/1319998).